cgrindel/renovate_bzlmod_support/design.md

 #### Version Sorting

 To identify whether a release is an upgrade candidate, we need know how to order the version values.
-The Renovate manager will implement [the same Bazel module version sort] as is implemented in Bazel.
+The `bazel_module` versioning scheme will implement [the same Bazel module version sort] as is implemented in Bazel.

 #### Version Selection